aldjounie12/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

-1. What is the relationship between the "actor" and "film_actor" tables?
+1. What is the relationship between the "actor" and "film_actor" tables? the relationship between "actor" and "film_actor" the both have the actor id and a TIMESTAMP values.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+The "last_update" column means there is a value in the column which means it is not null.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+The "payments" table has 3 foreign keys.
+They can be seen by clicking the 'foreign keys' tab on mysql workbench.

 ##### ER Diagram upload